 Start out with both T-MaxTM Tuners in the closed position.
 This is achieved by turning each T-MaxTM tuner adjustment wheel clockwise until the gap of the tuner is at a minimum.
-Also to start, adjust the RichViewTM tuner so it is turned
+Also to start, adjust the RichViewTM tuner so it is turned counter-clockwise against its hard stop.
+This is the ideal starting point for the SolarMax® III 70 Double Stack telescope.

-After the SolarMax® III telescope is pointed at the Sun and the image has been focused, rotate the T-MaxTM tuner located closest to the Sun in the counter-clockwise direction.
+After the SolarMax® III telescope is pointed at the Sun and the image has been focused, rotate the T-MaxTM tuner located closest to the Sun in the clockwise direction.
 On page 11, this is labeled as the First T-Max Tuner.
 Only adjust the tilt of this tuner until any internal reflections are positioned off the image of the Sun and in the least bothersome position.
 With low magnification eyepieces, it may be difficult to remove the internal reflections completely from the field of view.